A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Numerical Simulation

-The intelligibility-weighted SINR improvement (IW-SINRI) and intelligibility-weighted spectral distortion (IW-SD) are used as performance metrics~\cite{Spriet2005Robustness} and compared in Table \ref{tab:limit_4mic}.
-In all 4 setups, the P-ICMV beamformer achieves more interference and noise suppression than the LCMV and ICMV beamformers in terms of the IW-SINRI metric.
-Also all three beamformers have similar speech distortion in terms of IW-SD scores.
+{\black To make a fair comparison with ICMV, parameters $\{c_{\theta_k}\}$ are set the same as those in ICMV.
+Other parameters are set as $\gamma_k=1,\forall k$, and $\mu=\lambda_{\textrm{max}}(\mathbf{R})$.} The sufficient condition for $\delta$ by Proposition~\ref{prop:suffi_fea} is $\delta\leq 0.63$ and we choose $\delta=0.01$.
+The impact of different $\mu$ and $\delta$ are studied in Figs.~\ref{fig:diff_mu} and~\ref{fig:diff_delta}.
+Penalty parameter $\rho$ in ADMM algorithm is set to be $10\mu$ for all simulations.
+The intelligibility-weighted SINR improvement (IW-SINRI) and intelligibility-weighted spectral distortion (IW-SD) are used as performance metrics~\cite{Spriet2005Robustness} and are compared in Table \ref{tab:limit_4mic}.
+In all 4 setups, the P-ICMV beamformer achieves more interference and noise suppression than the LCMV and ICMV beamformers in terms of the IW-SINRI metric {\black and} all three beamformers have similar speech distortion in terms of IW-SD scores.
 It can be observed that for the LCMV and ICMV beamformers in setups $1$ and $4$ when one front interference is ignored, the beamformer achieves reasonable interference suppression.
 However, in setups $2$ and $3$ when one interference in the rear one is ignored, the beamformer has a poor IW-SINRI.$\ $This can be explained from the individual interference suppression levels (ISL) and the corresponding snapshots of the beam patterns.
 Fig.~\ref{fig:simul_rmsr} plots the ISL for the 4 setups.
-The ISL is defined as

-where $r_{\textrm{in}}$ is the root mean square (RMS) of signal at reference microphone and $r_{\textrm{out}}$ is its RMS at beamformer's output.
-We can see that the P-ICMV beamformers achieves around 10dB ISL for all interferences, while for the LCMV and ICMVbeamformers, only the interferences with constraints are well suppressed.
+The ISL is defined as $\textrm{ISL}\triangleq20\log_{10}\frac{r_{\textrm{in}}}{r_{\textrm{out}}}$, where $r_{\textrm{in}}$ is the root mean square (RMS) of signal at reference microphone and $r_{\textrm{out}}$ is its RMS at beamformer's output.
+We can see that the P-ICMV beamformers achieves around 10dB ISL for all interferences, while for the LCMV and ICMV beamformers, only the interferences with constraints are well suppressed.
 The ignored one is either slightly suppressed or even enhanced depending on the setups.